 |Average cost per click (CPC)||How much on average you were charged for a click (calculated by dividing the total cost of your clicks by the total number of clicks)|

 |Conversions||How many times a click turned into a business result (a sign-up, a sale, or any other action taken by the user)|

 |Conversion rate||The number of conversions divided by the number of clicks|

 |Cost per conversion||How much you pay for a conversion|

 As you work with these metrics, focus on how this data can provide insight into your PPC performance in a way that makes sense to the C-level executive.
 For example:

 - Show spend against your budget goal

-- Compare CVR (conversions) and cost per conversion at one time period with that of a comparable time period to see trends over time.
+- Compare conversions and cost per conversion during one time period with that of a comparable time period to see trends over time.
 Year over year (YOY) and quarter on quarter comparisons are very common (2016 vs. 2017, Q3 vs. Q4)

 - Visualize spend distribution to show percentage by channel and network

 - Show spend and cost per conversion to explain how increasing your budget could help drive conversions at a lower cost.